What replaced America’s food pyramid? Few know the answer

 The results are hardly surprising, said Marion Nestle, a food policy expert.

 “Why would anyone expect otherwise?” she said in an email.
-“MyPlate never came with an education campaign, is old hat by now, only dealt with healthy foods, said nothing about unhealthy foods and is so far from what Americans actually eat as to seem unattainable.”
+“MyPlate never came with an education campaign, is old hat by now, only dealt with healthy foods, said nothing about unhealthy foods, and is so far from what Americans eat as to seem unattainable.”

-“We absolutely want to make sure that MyPlate and other critical tools are in the hands of more people,” said Stacy Dean, deputy undersecretary for food, nutrition and consumer services.
+“We want to make sure that MyPlate and other critical tools are in the hands of more people,” said Stacy Dean, deputy undersecretary for food, nutrition, and consumer services.

 The new study found that people who rated their diet as excellent, very good or good were far more likely to have heard of MyPlate than those who said their diet was fair or poor.
 Of those who’d heard of the plan, about one-third tried to follow it, the study found.

-MyPlate was introduced in 2011 with high-profile support from former first lady Michelle Obama, who made healthy eating and exercise her focus.
+MyPlate was introduced in 2011 with high-profile support from former first lady Michelle Obama, who made healthy eating and exercised her focus.

 But the guide left out crucial details, said Dr. Vijaya Surampudi, a nutrition specialist at the University of California, Los Angeles.

-“It doesn’t differentiate between starchy vegetables and non-starchy vegetables,” she said.
+“It doesn’t differentiate between starchy and non-starchy vegetables,” she said.
 “There’s no fats on there.”

-MyPlate replaced the USDA’s food pyramid, which was in use from 1992 to 2011.
-Although it was recognized by generations of schoolkids, nutritionists were critical of the pyramid for promoting too many carbohydrates through grains and cutting back on fats.
+MyPlate replaced the USDA’s food pyramid, which was used from 1992 to 2011.
+Although generations of school kids recognized it, nutritionists were critical of the pyramid for promoting too many carbohydrates through grains and cutting back on fats.

 “It wasn’t the best set of recommendations on so many levels,” Surampudi said.
 “Our rates of diabetes didn’t go down.
 Our rates of obesity didn’t go down.
 It went up.”